Simran-ch/Task-management-system/README.md

 <br>

 ###  Dataset:
-Used the cleaned dataset generated in Week 1 which includes:
+Used the cleaned dataset generated in step 1 which includes:
 <br>
 :) Processed_Description (preprocessed task text)
 <br>